-At first when my gang came home, they looked it kind of “WTH?” and didn’t touch, which made me little disappointed, but few hours later they were all eating more than one.
 I can see why though?!
-These don’t look that appealing, but I actually like homemade rustic looking things so it spoke my language in an instant.
-I would say they are so much better the next day… I had to hide one to munch with my morning coffee.
+These do not look that appealing, for instance, but I actually like homemade rustic looking things so it spoke my language in an instant.
+Furthermore, I would say they are so much better the next day… I had to hide one to munch with my morning coffee.

 - 1 tsp.
 Salt

 - 1 Egg lightly mixed